zaktitov/zaktitov/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning JS, CSS & HTML
 - 📫 How to contact me: zaktitov@gmail.com
-- ⚡ Facts about me: Champion of Ukraine in cycling among juniors, Half-Marathon(1:19:37) & Marathon finisher, Graduated From Kharkiv National Medical Uneversity.
+- ⚡ About me: Champion of Ukraine in cycling among juniors, Half-Marathon(1:19:37) & Marathon finisher(3:30:21), Graduated From Kharkiv National Medical Uneversity.